 Bring some euro with you

 I recommend that you get some Euro currency before you travel.
 That way you are ready to pay for taxi’s buses, food or water as soon as you arrive.
-You can withdraw money easily from atm’s but money exchange desks are quite hard to find.
+You can withdraw money easily from atm’s but money exchange desks are not always easy to find and the airports will offer bad rates.
 It is not possible to exchange currency in banks, hotels or the post office in Spain.

 Things to be aware of when traveling to Spain